Palespyder/PyProjects/Educational/README.md

 ---

-## Project 7: Video Downloader App for YouTube
+## Video Downloader App for YouTube
 **Description:**
 An application for downloading videos from YouTube.
 Users can input the URL of a YouTube video to download it to their local machine.